robertthewolf/uncharted/src/pages/packages/fullnatureadventure.md

 title: The Shepherd's Getaway
 tagline: Find yourself in the natural wonders of Transylvania.
 image: /img/untitled-57.jpg
-description: >
+price: 4.250 DKK
+lenght: 3 days

+---

 The word shepherd stands for old traditions, mountain activities and of course delicious and healthy food.
 That is exactly what you can expect from this getaway.
 A genuine adventure which will take you on the mountain trails walked by the shepherds, to their “castles” on top of the mountains, where an exquisite culinary delight is waiting for you.
 So, all you need to do is bring your appetite for both adventure and traditional products, and we take care of the rest.

-price: 4.250 DKK
-lenght: 3 days
-included:
+## What's Included

-  - 'Accommodation at traditional mountain chalet '
+* 'Accommodation at traditional mountain chalet '
-  - 3 x breakfast
+* 3 x breakfast
-  - 2 x dinner
+* 2 x dinner
-  - 3 x lunch/ lunch box
+* 3 x lunch/ lunch box
-  - Activities
+* Activities
-  - Airport transfer
+* Airport transfer
-  - All local transports within the program
+* All local transports within the program
-  - 'Professional English speaking guides/mountain rangers '
+* 'Professional English speaking guides/mountain rangers '
-  - >-
-    Uncharted Team group leader that will assist you throughout the tour (English speaking)
+* Uncharted Team group leader that will assist you throughout the tour (English speaking)
-  - Entry fees to the objectives within the tour
+* Entry fees to the objectives within the tour
-  - >-
-    This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
+* This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
-  - 'Cancellation '
+* 'Cancellation '
----

 ## The Package does not include:

 •	Transportation to the starting point of the tour, Cluj-Napoca t/r